 At this exchange, you can purchase crypto through payment cards (VISA and MasterCard).
 This can be helpful especially for newer crypto investors who want a broad selection of available deposit methods.
 Many exchanges offer no fiat currency deposit method at all so BitMart does distinguish itself somewhat by even offering card payment possibilities.

 We run all exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
-This exchange only received an F-score in this test.
-This is below industry average.
-An F might seem scary, but it should be noted that out of all exchanges in our Cryptocurrency Exchange List, a majority actually received just that: F.
+BitMart received a B-score in this test.
+B is very impressive, particularly in light of most exchanges in our Exchange List only receiveing F-scores.